Veterans Day Displays

 Some photos of recent military radio displays set up for Veterans Day events.
-These are from November 11-13, 2016 at the Veterans Memorial Building in Danville CA. The theme for this years event was honoring Korean War veterans.
+These were set up at the Veterans Memorial Building in Danville CA. The central themes varied over the years.

 So we set up a small indoor display as a Tactical Operations Center complete with Korean War era radios and equipment.
 We had well over 2000 visitors (in the building alone) over the 3 day event.